mesosphere/usi/docs/code-culture.md

 ## Testing

 Tests are executable documentation and should be **written, read and maintained** as such.
-A test tells it's reader a short story about how some part of the system should behave given a certain input.
-Hundreeds of excelent books and articles are dedicated to writing proper tests so we'll try to avoid repeating them here.
+A test tells its reader a short story about how some part of the system should behave given a certain input.
+Hundreds of excellent books and articles are dedicated to writing proper tests, so we'll try to avoid repeating them here.

 ### On Libraries and Styles

 We heavily utilize [ScalaTest](http://www.scalatest.org/) as our primary test library.
-When it comes to the test style we prefer [WordSpec](http://www.scalatest.org/at_a_glance/WordSpec)
+All tests should implement the UnitTest class in test-utils, which uses [WordSpec](http://www.scalatest.org/at_a_glance/WordSpec).

 ```scala
   // Describe a scope for a subject, in this case: "A Set"